csbg/BioinformaticsPracticals1/Script_UNIX.md

 pwd
 ```

-Obtain the list of profiles.
+Obtain the list of gRNAs.
 ```
 # move or copy?
 man mv